 This is true in Photoshop as well as in Lightroom that we start by making the global adjustments then move to control various parts of the image.
 Photoshop offers far more flexible and nuanced tools for all these adjustments, but Lightroom now has a few tools under its belt.
 Depending on the need, we can use the graduated filter, the radial filter, or the brush tool for local adjustments.
 I would like to focus specifically on the range tool that can be controlled by color or luminance when using any of the local adjustments.

-Add a Radial Filter
+Add a Lightroom Local Adjustments Radial Filter

 This tool allows us to draw an ellipse around the area we want to adjust or exclude from the adjustments.
 In other words, the adjustments can be applied to what is inside the selection ellipse or outside.
 In this post, I will use it to limit the adjustments to the inside area of the radial filter.

 The rose in the image with only global adjustments has something akin to the magenta bloom that plagued the earlier digital cameras.
 With the global adjustments, I brought it to this point.
 If I lower the Exposure, Highlight, or Whites sliders the entire image will be affected.
-To limit the adjustments to where the rose is, I start by drawing a radial adjustment tool.
+To limit the adjustments to where the rose is, I start by drawing a Lightroom local adjustment radial filter tool.
 The impacted area gradually tapers off from the center toward the edge of the filter area.
 That fade is controlled by the “Feather” slider of the tool.

 Restrict With Luminance Range Mask